SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/ediscovery.md

 As part of eDiscovery requests, you may be required to preserve mailbox content until a lawsuit or investigation is disposed.
 Messages deleted or altered by the mailbox user or any processes must also be preserved.
 In Exchange 2016, this is accomplished by using In-Place Hold.
 For details, see [In-Place Hold and Litigation Hold in Exchange 2016](../../policy-and-compliance/holds/holds.md).

-You can use the **In-Place eDiscovery &amp; Hold** wizard to search items and preserve them for as long as they're required for eDiscovery or to meet other business requirements.
+You can use the **In-Place eDiscovery & Hold** wizard to search items and preserve them for as long as they're required for eDiscovery or to meet other business requirements.
 When using the same search for both In-Place eDiscovery and In-Place Hold, be aware of the following:

 - You can't use the option to place a hold on all mailboxes in your organization.
 You must select the mailboxes or distribution groups.
 However, you can place all public folders in your organization on hold.